pgalocha/pwebUFP/README.md

 ## Description
 - App
-  -A web portal where you can book your own sportive field to a specific date.
+  - A web portal where you can book your own sportive field to a specific date.

 ## Initial functionalities
 - Clients
- -You must sign in , to have the possibility of making a online reserve.
+ - You must sign in , to have the possibility of making a online reserve.